buyallmemes/blog-api/posts/20240422-testing-guideline.md

 > It is a standard step in development and implementation approaches such as
 > Agile."- https://en.wikipedia.org/wiki/Unit_testing

-Noticed anything strange?
+Noticed anything?
-There's nothing about a "single line of code", a "single method" or even a "single class".
+There's nothing about a "single line of code," a "single method" or even a "single class."
 This is one of the most common misconceptions.
-Somehow "unit" is always interpreted as "a method" or even worse — "a line of code".
+Somehow "unit" is commonly interpreted as "a method" or even worse — "a line of code."
 And so unit testing becomes method testing, line testing, etc.
 This is very one-denominational are crude.
 Yes, it's important for every method and every line of code to be tested, but it should also make sense in the grand schema of things.

 Allow me to elaborate.
-If I'm building the change (whatever it might be: feature, bugfix, etc.), what is more important?
+If I'm introducing a change (whatever it might be: feature, bugfix, etc.), what is more important?

 - for the change to work
 - for some method to return the right value

-Well, the answer is evident —
+Well, the answer is clear —
 it's always more important for the whole **change** to work than for method to return the right value.
-Code can have mistakes, but if the change perform as it should - are these really mistakes?
+Code can have mistakes, but if the change performs as it should - who cares?
 This is because the change is the unit in this case.
 Not a method or a line of code.
 Code is just an implementation detail of this change.